 The Intex Challenger K2 is delivered in a light and thin transport bag.
 The bag doesn’t make a rough impression but for short transports or storing the kayak at home the transport bag should be sufficient.
 The Challenger K2 is not a very lightweight inflatable.
 Everyone who wants to transport the kayak some hundred meters by foot should buy a larger transport backpack (e.g. the affordable Itiwit boat backpack*).

 The boat itself consists of a bottom and side chamber, which are inflated via Boston valves with the supplied air pump.
 As the pump is relatively small, it takes a little while to inflate the boat completely, despite the double-stroke function.
 Alternatively, you could buy a larger pump, which would make it much quicker and easier.
-On the other hand, a small pump is of course more space-saving.
+On the other hand, a small pump is of course more space-saving (especially handy when taking it with in the boat)

 The measuring scale printed on the air chambers is pretty practical.
 At the correct operating pressure, the measuring scale is 10 cm long.
 It is important to inflate the air chambers correctly, as too high an operating pressure can damage the air chambers and too low an operating pressure can impair rigidity and riding characteristics.